khizerinam08/ProtoEEG/README.md

 # ProtoEEG

-Official repository for the paper:
+Repo for MICCAI 2025 paper:

 **"This EEG Looks Like These EEGs: Interpretable Interictal Epileptiform Discharge Detection With ProtoEEG-kNN"**